MS-WORKLAB/avd_automation/README.md

 - Parallel execution of hosts creation
 - include Azure Image Builder on process
+- Ability to auto update also the major version number
 - Automation to generalize vm

 # Installation